-Guild Hall, lower level, x5375 Monday through Friday, 9 a.m. to 5 p.m. https://www.brynmawr.edu/inside/offices-services/deans-office
+Guild Hall, lower level, x5375 Monday through Friday, 9 a.m. to 5 p.m. (after hours appointments available through your dean). brynmawr.edu/inside/offices-services/deans-

 Your dean is a valuable source of advice on academic and non-academic matters throughout your years at Bryn Mawr.
-Whether you want to talk about choosing courses or deciding on your major, roommate issues or homesickness, your dean can help you consider your options, find the support you need, and develop a plan that works for you.
+Whether you want to talk about choosing courses or deciding on your major, or identifying necessary resources to address roommate challenges or homesickness, your dean can help you consider your options, find the support you need, and develop a plan that works for you.
 You will at times need to see your dean for official permission or approval on various academic matters.
 But beyond this, a dean should be among the first people you consult if you have questions about any aspect of life at Bryn Mawr.
 While it is your responsibility to familiarize yourself with the rules and procedures that shape your experience at Bryn Mawr, your dean can help you understand this information and manage your concerns more effectively.
 Your dean's name is displayed on your Student Center page in BiONiC.
 If you cannot access BiONiC and need to know who your dean is, call the Dean's Office (x5375).

-EDUCATIONAL STUDIES MINOR AND SECONDARY TEACHER CERTIFICATION MINOR https://www.brynmawr.edu/inside/academic-information/departments-programs/education
+EDUCATION STUDIES MAJOR AND MINOR AND SECONDARY TEACHER CERTIFICATION brynmawr.edu/inside/academic-information/ departments-programs/education